-Many shippers tend to consider freight as a relatively simple process and that all you need to do is a get a quote from a carrier and choose the cheapest.
+Many shippers tend to consider conducting a freight tender as a relatively simple process and that all you need to do is a get a quote from a carrier and choose the cheapest.
 A simple comparison of item rate or cents per kilo rate between two or three carriers to the same destination and pick the lowest; easy.

 Like anything in life, however, the details matter and like all endeavours, those that have studied the sector and made a living from it, build experience and expertise that generally bring about superior results than a simple carrier to carrier rate comparison.

-Freight Tender / Review Mistakes
+Freight Tender Mistakes

 Example 1 – not checking contract details

-A typical mistake we’ve noticed has caught shippers out is a failure to properly assess all the contract details when implementing with new carriers.
+A typical mistake we’ve noticed has caught shippers out with a freight tender is a failure to properly assess all the contract details when implementing with new carriers.
 For example, when trying to streamline carriers (based on criteria such as cost savings and performance), organisations can sometimes forget to check when a carrier’s general rates increase might impact.
-Sometimes this might come into effect shortly after the review has been completed.
+Sometimes this might come into effect shortly after the freight tender has been completed.
 This then leads to the shipper underestimating the cost benefits of choosing one carrier over another.
 Instead of their freight costs going down post review, (a high criterion for most if not all reviews), the prices have trended upward shortly after the carrier change over, (or increase in freight volume assignation), has occurred.

 Example 2 – timing of carrier transition